akaimxntis/SPDPartyBot/README.md

 Creates the Party Hub in the current channel.

-Staff members or users with **Manage Server** permission can use it in any text channel.
+Only staff members or users with **Manage Server** permission can use it.

-Users with the configured **Host role** can use it only in the configured **Command channel**.

-The Hub is always posted in the same channel where the command is used.

 ### `/party config`